What Does the Hanged Man Reversed Mean?

 Another dimension of this card in reverse is active resistance: the refusal to let go of a situation, belief, or relationship that is no longer serving you.
 The upright Hanged Man surrenders to the process; the reversed version clings to the familiar even when it has become uncomfortable.

 This kind of resistance often shows up around beliefs that feel too important to question.
-A long-held assumption about how things should go, an expectation about a person or a situation that reality has not matched, a narrative about yourself that no longer fits the evidence.
-The reversed Hanged Man says the resistance to releasing these is what is keeping you suspended.
+A long-held assumption about how things should go.
+An expectation that reality has quietly refused to match.
+A story about yourself that stopped fitting the evidence years ago.
+The reversed Hanged Man says the resistance to releasing any of these is what keeps you suspended.

-It is worth remembering that the tarot rarely presents reversals as purely negative.
-If you are asking why your readings feel heavy or difficult to interpret, why tarot cards can seem negative offers a useful framework for understanding how challenging cards carry useful information.
+The tarot rarely presents reversals as purely negative.
+If your readings have been feeling heavy or difficult to interpret, why tarot cards can seem negative offers a useful framework for understanding how challenging cards carry useful information.

 The Hanged Man Reversed in Relationships